Environmental issues in Mongolia

 There are many pressing environmental issues in Mongolia that are detrimental to both human and environmental wellness.
 These problems have arisen in part due to natural factors, but increasingly because of human actions.
 One of these issues is climate change, which will be responsible for an increase in desertification, natural disasters, and land degradation.
-Another is deforestation, which is expanding due to human recklessness, pests, disease, and fires.
+Another is deforestation, which is expanding due to human activity, pests, disease, and fires.
 Mongolian lands are becoming more arid through desertification, a process that is being exacerbated due to irresponsible land use.
 Additionally, more and more species are disappearing and at risk for extinction.
 Moreover, especially in population centers, Mongolians deal with air and water pollution caused by industrialization.